 IRU’s advisory bodies bring together experts from member associations and work in broad areas or specific issues.
 They include Commissions and Working Parties.
 They distil and analyse specialist knowledge to inform debate in IRU’s statutory bodies, support IRU’s lobbying efforts, and disseminate information to other IRU members.

 The Secretariat leads on the delivery of IRU’s strategic objectives and manages operations on a daily basis.
-Led by a Secretary General, it is based in Geneva, with offices in Brussels, Istanbul, Moscow, and New York.
+Led by a Secretary General, it is based in Geneva, with offices in Beijing, Brussels, Istanbul, Moscow and New York.

 How is IRU funded?